spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/triggers/gcs/index.md

 ---
-layout: single
 title: "Receiving artifacts from GCS"
-sidebar:
-  nav: guides
-redirect_from: /guides/user/triggers/gcs/
+linkTitle: "Receiving artifacts from GCS"
+weight:
+description: >
+  This guide explains how to configure Spinnaker to trigger pipelines based on changes in a [Google Cloud Storage](https://cloud.google.com/storage/) (GCS) bucket, and inject changed GCS objects as [artifacts](/reference/artifacts) into a pipeline.
 ---